9 Tips for Organizing a Meal Train

 What’s a Meal Train?

 When a loved one is going through a challenging time—maybe they’ve had a baby or experienced a loss in the family—it’s common to bring them a meal.
 Meal trains are a way for multiple people to coordinate that meal sharing.
 Setting up a meal train ensures that your loved one is fed and helped out during their difficult time.
-(Here are our best meal train dinner ideas.)
+(Here are our best meal train meal ideas.)
 Follow these tips to make the most efficient, helpful meal train.

 How to Set up a Meal Train